This paper is a draft, please do not reproduce without authorization.

 4.6- Obsessions

-Sometimes, the only "action" needed to perform emotional anesthesia is "thinking".
+Sometimes, the only "action" needed to perform emotional anaesthesia is "thinking".
 Mental "rumination" can be an addiction.
 Most addictions involving concrete actions start by conscious obsessive thinking.
-Some alcoholics describe being already on a high on their way to the bar; sex addicts may be quite content with passive eroticism such as printed pornography or passive night cruising of red-light districts or simply crowd watching; workaholics wake up in a mental haze, already previewing their day while taking their shower and having breakfast; codependents immerse themselves in a cloud of romantic idealization; compulsive athletes or competitors obsess over images of triumph and cheering crowds.
-Fantasy is no more an addiction than food is a drug, but it can easily become a habitual escape from one's reality.
-The invisible line lies in our individual and collective psyche where anxiety can be sedated by fantasy.
+Some alcoholics describe being already on a high on their way to the bar; sex addicts may be quite content with passive eroticism such as printed pornography or passive night cruising in red-light districts or simply fantasizing; workaholics wake up in a mental haze, previewing their day while taking their shower and having breakfast; codependents immerse themselves in romantic idealization; compulsive athletes obsess over images of triumph and cheering crowds.
+Fantasy is no more an addiction than food is a drug, but both can easily be diverted to induce chronic escapism from painful emotions.
+The invisible line lies in our individual and collective psyche in which anxiety can be sedated by fantasy.

-Religious addiction, better called idolatry, is rooted in obsessive thoughts used to deny the immediate level of existence by focusing on another level.
-Bakan, quoted by Philip Flores says about idolatry: "Put it simply, engaging in ritual, painting religious pictures, reading religious literature, and such activities are not idolatrous unless they themselves become the objects of the worship, rather than the means towards the fulfilment of the religious impulse."
+Religious addiction, also called idolatry, is rooted in obsessive thoughts used to deny the earthy plane of existence by focusing on another level.
+Bakan, quoted by Philip Flores writes about idolatry: "Put it simply, engaging in ritual, painting religious pictures, reading religious literature, and such activities are not idolatrous unless they themselves become the objects of the worship, rather than the means towards the fulfilment of the religious impulse."
 (Flores, 1988, p274).
-The line between addiction and religion is therefore the same as between idolatry and spirituality, motive is the determining factor.
+The line between addiction and religion is therefore the same as between idolatry and spirituality : motive (conscious or denied) is the determining factor.
 The same holds true for rational addiction found in some "scientific" circles.
 In this case, the line seems to run directly across the "Corpus Callosum", a part of the brain between the two hemispheres.
-To quote a voice from science itself, Roger Sperry, Nobel Prize for Medecine in 1981, "there appears to be two modes of thinking, verbal and nonverbal, represented rather separately in left and right hemispheres, respectively, [...] our educational system, as well as science in general, tends to neglect the nonverbal form of intellect.
+To quote a voice from science itself, Roger Sperry, Nobel Prize for Medicine in 1981, "there appears to be two modes of thinking, verbal and nonverbal, represented rather separately in left and right hemispheres, respectively, [...] our educational system, as well as science in general, tends to neglect the nonverbal form of intellect.
 What it comes down to is that modern society discriminates against the right hemisphere" (Edwards, 1989, p29).
-One should therefore not be surprised that advocates of wholeness and those who claim to experience a reality that escapes rational expression are denounced as "anti-intellectualists" or lunatics by left-brain supremacists.
+One should therefore not be surprised that advocates of wholeness and those who claim to experience a reality that escapes rational expression are denounced as "anti- intellectualists" or lunatics by left-brain supremacists.

-To sum-up, addiction is another name for habitual anesthesia of painful feelings, the stereotype of which is anxiety.
+To sum-up, addiction is another name for habitual anaesthesia of painful feelings, the stereotype of which is anxiety.
 The result of addiction is a loss of freedom, a shrinking of one's sensitivity and vitality, the accumulation of an existential deficit.
-Addiction, the number one cover-up of chronic anxiety amounts to a choking of individual vitality, a progressive regression towards the death of body and spirit.
-The most clever rational intellect is powerless in front of such automatic alienation because intellect is itself involved in the conspiracy of denying conscious access to the experience of pain.
+Addiction, the number one cover-up of chronic anxiety, amounts to a choking of individual vitality, a progressive regression towards the death of body and spirit.
+The most brilliant rational intellect is powerless in front of such automatic alienation because intellect is itself involved in the conspiracy of denying conscious access to the experience of pain.
 It often takes an unexpected surge in pain awareness, such as a traumatic confrontation with severe losses and even death to give the addict an impulse to change.
-Short of that crisis, the degradation of anxiety-management skills requires an ever increasing use of anesthesia and the addict sinks slowly into despair, slowly losing balance on a thin edge between life and death.
+Short of that, the existential deficit that comes with anxiety-numbing requires an ever increasing use of anaesthesia and the addicted person eventually sinks into despair, and loses balance on the thin edge between life and death.

 Recovery is the reclaiming of all the denied parts of an addict's life.
 Such a healing is slow and requires a therapeutic environment which mutual aid is particularly well suited to provide.
-This is the topic of the following section on recovery.
+Let us examine how.

 to Top of page